 - Longitudinal Studies of HCR Development: Future research could follow participants over time to better understand how these relationships evolve, addressing the issue of retrospective data.
-Methods such as interviews, diaries, and chat logs could provide deeper insights into relationship dynamics. - Individual Differences: Future studies should explore how personality traits, backgrounds, and influence experiences the of development HCRs.
-Understanding these factors can help identify the conditions under which people are more likely to form such relationships.
+Methods such as interviews, diaries, and chat logs could provide deeper insights into relationship dynamics. - Individual Differences: Future studies should explore how personality traits, backgrounds, and experiences influence the development of HCRs.